Chūō Shinkansen: Technology

 The superconducting coils use Niobium–titanium alloy cooled to a temperature of -269 C with liquid helium.
 Magnetic coils are used both for levitation and propulsion.
-Trains are accelerated by alternating currents on the ground producing attraction and repulsion forces with the coils on the train.
+The trains are accelerated by alternating currents on the ground producing attraction and repulsion forces with the coils on the train.
 The levitation and guidance system, working with the same principle, ensures that the train is elevated and centered in the track.

 Energy consumption

 In 2018, a scientific comparison of the energy consumption of SCMaglev, Transrapid and conventional high-speed trains was conducted.
-The energy consumption per square meter of usable area was examined according to speed.
+The energy consumption per square meter of usable area was examined in relation to speed.
 The results show that there are only minor differences at speeds of 200 km/h and above.
-However, maglevs can reach much higher speeds than trains.
-Conventional trains, on the other hand, require less energy at slow speeds, with this advantage either reversing slightly, or at least shrinking significantly, in favor of maglevs during high-speed operation.
-However, as the Chūō Shinkansen mostly runs in tunnels, air resistance will be much higher than for most high-speed railways, driving up energy consumption significantly.
+However, maglevs can reach much higher speeds than conventional trains.
+Conventional trains, on the other hand, require less energy at slow speeds, with this advantage shrinking or even slightly reversing during high-speed operation.
+As the Chūō Shinkansen mostly runs in tunnels, air resistance will be much higher than for most high-speed railways, significantly increasing energy consumption.

 During normal operating conditions, the energy consumption of the L0 series between Tokyo and Osaka is estimated at 90-100 Wh/seat-km.
 For comparison, the conventional N700-series train operating on the fastest service-pattern on the existing line between Tokyo and Osaka has an estimated energy consumption of 70 Wh/seat-km.

 Despite this increase, the L0 series still consumes much less energy than even the most efficient short/medium-haul modern passenger aircraft.
 For instance, the Airbus A319neo uses ~209 Wh/seat-km over a distance of 1,900 km.
 This figure would presumably be even higher for very short flights such as Tokyo-Nagoya, with much less time spent cruising.

-Moreover, the operation of the L0 series maglev train is completely electric, making it easier to transition to renewable energy sources.
+Moreover, the operation of the L0 series maglev train is completely electric, making it easier to transition to low-carbon energy sources.